eonist/SVGWrapper/README.md

 - Should probably use apples SF symbol

 ### Todo:
-- Rename project to SVGGraphic?
+- Rename project to SVGGraphic? or keep as is?
-- Remove test target
+- Remove test target, we dont have tests etc